microsoft/WindowsCompositionSamples/README.md

 If you are a developer getting familiar with the WinUI 3.0 platform, want to build beautiful and innovative UI experiences, and don't mind a few bugs here and there, then this is the place for you!

-We also want to see what inspiring UX you're building, so feel free to reach out on Twitter [@WindowsUI](https://twitter.com/windowsui), and [sign up](https://t.co/9vNiiBp2yJ) for our newsletter to always get the latest.
+We also want to see what inspiring UX you're building, so feel free to reach out on Twitter [@WindowsUI](https://twitter.com/windowsui).

 ## Project Structure